dappnode/DAppNodeDocs/docs/user/faq/general.md

   <summary>What can I do if my hard-drive runs out of space?</summary>
   <div>
     <div>
-    You can find a detailed guide how to expand the storage space of your DAppNode system <a href="https://forum.dappnode.io/t/how-to-expand-your-dappnode-filesystem-space/1296">here</a>.
+    You can find a detailed guide how to expand the storage space of your Dappnode system <a href="https://forum.dappnode.io/t/how-to-expand-your-dappnode-filesystem-space/1296">here</a>.
     <br /><br />
-You can add a NVMe hard disk (if there is a free slot in the DAppNode machine) and set it up using the expansion feature which can be found under System > Hardware.
+You can add a NVMe hard disk (if there is a free slot in the Dappnode machine) and set it up using the expansion feature which can be found under System > Hardware.
 This feature only works with a NVMe hard disk.
 </div>
   </div>
 </details>